LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 <p align="center"> Figure 1.
 SIFT, SuperGlue and Our features computed on an intra-epoch (left) and inter-epoch (right) image pair.
 The blue line connecting 2 points from the left and right images represent the feature correspondences. </p>

 In this work we propose a fully automatic approach to computing robust inter-epoch feature correspondences.
-Our method consists of a rough co-registration by finding feature correspondences between DSMs derived within single epochs, and a precise feature matching on original RGB images.
+Our method consists of a rough co-registration by finding feature correspondences between DSMs (Digital Surface Model) derived within single epochs, and a precise feature matching on original RGB images.
 Our main contributions include:
 * Exploiting rough-to-precise matching strategy to reduce ambiguity: (1) use depth information to get robust rough co-registration as the 3D landscape often stays globally stable over time; (2) use co-registered depth information for prediction to narrow down search space.
-* Upscale the matching performance for both hand-crafted and deep learning methods: (1) for hand-crafted method, check scale and rotation of keypoints to reduce ambiguity; (2) for deep learning method, introduce tiling scheme to improve precision for high resolution images.
+* Upscale the matching performance for both hand-crafted and deep learning methods: (1) for hand-crafted method, check scale and rotation of keypoints; (2) for deep learning method, introduce tiling scheme to improve precision for high resolution images.

 In the follwoing the methodology as well as experiments are demenstrated.